 Fred Thomas was 9 years old when he first fished the waters of Big Lake Chetac.
 He made the arduous trip with his parents from southern Wisconsin to visit Uncle Charlie Thomas on the shores of Lake Chetac.
 The year was 1901.
-As one of the first white men to make his home in the wilds of northern Wisconsin, Uncle Charlie went from commercial fishing to the building of Indian Beach Resort.
+As one of the first European settlers to make his home in the wilds of northern Wisconsin, Uncle Charlie went from commercial fishing to the building of Indian Beach Resort.
 Like his Uncle Charlie, one visit to the wilderness and the love of hunting, fishing, trapping and nature was cemented in Fred’s soul.
 He would even follow Uncle Charlie’s path by building his own resort, but that would have to wait.
 Fred’s athletic talents would first take him in a different direction.
 Through hard work and a passion for the game of baseball, Fred made it to the big league.
 Fred did not just play the game, he breathed the game of baseball to the point of drawing out plays on linen table clothes and driving his roommate crazy dissecting every inning of the game.
 Babe Ruth called him “the kid”.
 Read about the Fred Thomas connection to the playing of the National Anthem

 Without realizing it at the time, his years of baseball and traveling would have an impact on Fred’s next venture.
 Baseball teams traveled in style and stayed at the best hotels.
 A slogan he saw along the way stuck in his head – “Perpetually New”.